akshita-2002/SQL/sqlNotes.md

 5. Date and datetime

-#### Table Constraints
+#### Table Constraints -> data integrity (correctness of data , to avoid junk data)
   1. Primary Key
   2. Autoincrement -> For integer values, this means that the value is automatically filled in and incremented with each row insertion
   3. Unique
   4. Not null
-  5. Foreign key -> helps in insert and delete in the table in which the column is foreign key.
+  5. Foreign key -> helps in insert and delete in the table in which the column is foreign key.Avoids ghost data.
   ![alt text](<Screenshot (67).png>)
   6. check(expression) -> validation (Eg: above 18 years can vote)